USRSE/usrse.github.io/pages/ag/dmv-rse.md

 # Overview

-DMV (Delaware-Maryland-Viriginia) RSE is a regional affinity group for professionals in RSE and RSE-adjacent disciplines.
+DMV (Delaware-Maryland-Virginia) RSE is a regional affinity group for professionals in RSE and RSE-adjacent disciplines.
 We organize informal gatherings where interested professionals can connect and learn from each other.

 # Membership